-Indicator guidance: Companies have access to immense amounts of information about users and should take the highest possible measures to keep this information secure.
-Just as companies should clearly disclose their oversight processes related to freedom of expression and privacy, they should also provide information about their oversight processes for keeping user information secure.
-We therefore expect companies to clearly disclose that they have systems in place to limit and monitor employee access to user information.
+Indicator guidance: Because companies handle and store immense amounts of information about users, they should have clear security measures in place to ensure this information is kept secure.
+We expect companies to clearly disclose that they have systems in place to limit and monitor employee access to user information.
 We also expect the company to clearly disclose that it deploys both internal and external security teams to conduct security audits on its products and services.